mihikhas0219-suj/New--project-retail-sales-analytics-dashboard/README.md

 # Retail Sales Data Analysis using Python and Power BI
 ## Project Overview

-This project analyzes retail sales data using Python and Power BI to understand sales trends, customer behavior, and product performance.
+This project analyzes retail sales data using Python and Power BI to identify sales trends, customer patterns, and product performance.
+The project includes data cleaning, exploratory data analysis, SQL analysis, and an interactive Power BI dashboard.
 ## Tools & Technologies

 - Python